I See You (2019 film)

-I See You is a 2019 American crime horror thriller mystery film directed by Adam Randall from a screenplay by Devon Graye.
+I See You is a 2019 American horror-thriller film directed by Adam Randall from a screenplay by Devon Graye.
 It stars Helen Hunt, Jon Tenney, and Judah Lewis.
 Its plot follows the sequence of strange events that begin to happen inside an investigator's family home after the case of a child who disappeared 15 years ago is reopened.

-It premiered at the 2019 SXSW Film Festival and was released on December 6, 2019 to generally positive reviews.
+It premiered at the 2019 SXSW Film Festival and was released on December 6, 2019, to generally positive reviews.

 Plot

 Ten-year-old Justin Whitter is abducted by an unknown force while riding his bike.
 Greg Harper is made the lead detective on the case, assisted by Detective Spitzky.
 A green pocket knife is found at the scene, connecting the crime to a series of abductions committed 15 years prior by a man named Cole Gordon, who is now imprisoned.

-Greg and Spitzky are informed that Gordon is pushing for a mistrial in light of a new abduction.
 They go to speak with Tommy Braun, one of Gordon's two surviving victims, but he becomes hysterical when he sees them.

 Greg's wife, Jackie, recently had an affair, leading their only child, Connor, to resent her.
-Mysterious events occur in their house - items go missing, a repairman states he was let into the house by their daughter despite the couple not having a daughter, and Greg becomes trapped in a closet, but when Jackie frees him, Greg sees nothing blocking the door and no one else in the room.
+Mysterious events occur in their house - items go missing, a repairman states he was let into the house by their daughter, and Greg becomes trapped in a closet while trying to catch a hamster that is somehow loose, but when Jackie frees him, Greg sees nothing blocking the door and no one else in the house.

 Jackie is visited by her former lover, Todd, who claims to be in love with her and encourages her to continue their affair.
-Jackie attempts to amicably end things with Todd before he is hit in the head by a mug, which Jackie assumes Connor threw at him.
+Jackie attempts to amicably end things with Todd before he is hit in the head by a pot, which Jackie assumes Connor threw at him then hid.
 Jackie hides Todd in the basement and promises to take him to the hospital when she returns from driving Connor to school.
-Jackie nearly runs over Justin Whitter’s mother, who is standing in the driveway, visibly frail and distressed at the disappearance of her son.
+Jackie nearly runs over Justin Whitter's mother, who is standing in the driveway, visibly frail and distressed at the disappearance of her son.
 Mrs. Whitter says she knows Justin is still alive and Jackie reassures her that Greg will safely return him to her.

-While Jackie is gone, Todd is attacked again.
-Jackie returns to find Todd dead and assumes Connor was responsible.
+While Jackie is gone, Todd is attacked again by a person with a bat.
+Jackie returns to find Todd dead and assumes Connor did it from the earlier injury.
 Jackie leads Greg to Todd's body and confesses that he had visited earlier that day, but insists they just talked and their affair was over.
-Jackie suggests Connor killed him, perhaps unintentionally, and she and Greg bury him to protect Connor.
+Jackie believing Connor killed him, perhaps unintentionally, tells Greg her theory.
+She and Greg bury him to protect Connor.

 At home, Connor discovers the missing silverware wrapped in clothing in the dryer.
 He receives a bizarre message on his computer as a masked person appears behind him.
-Greg and Jackie find Connor tied up in the bathtub with a green pocket knife next to him.
+When they arrive back, Greg and Jackie find Connor tied up in the bathtub with a green pocket knife next to him.
 Jackie takes Connor to the hospital.